How to Plan Your Own Wedding Like a Pro in 16 Steps

 Pinterest can cause you to go down a rabbit hole, which we do not necessarily endorse.
-But, pinning inspiration for wedding styles, attire, colors, florals, and wedding details can prove helpful.
+But, pinning wedding inspiration for decor styles, attire, accessories, colors, florals, a wedding cake, linens, and wedding details can prove helpful.
 As you pin, double back to see if you can spot patterns in the inspiration you’re saving.
 If you can, you’re getting close to truly understanding your ideal style, which will help you to DIY or work with wedding vendors.
 Once you have a solid amount of inspiration (sometimes 20 photos is enough!), try to stop pinning.
 Having too many ideas typically only serves to overwhelm you, so stop while you’re ahead.

 5. Set Your DIY Plan: